ldci/redCV/README.md

 You must compile samples since red routines are required.

+### NEW DECEMBER 5 2016

+Updated version for samples including B&W filters, histograms and integral image

+You have to compile samples with following command:

+red -c -t Windows filename.red

 ### NEW NOVEMBER 14 2016

 Integral for matrices and images are added.